In case you’re wondering about how you can start investing into ETFs as a European investor, this post is for you.

 As a rule of thumb, you never want to waste money on unnecessary fees, so you have more money left over to invest instead.

 Note: I also mention Trade Republic later in the article, which was previously only available in Germany and Austria, but has recently expanded to France, Spain and Italy as well.

 Let’s have a look at how you actually buy ETFs using different brokers, starting with Degiro.

 Generally speaking, it’s best to place orders between 9 AM and 6 PM CET, as that’s when the largest European exchanges are open.

-Via Degiro Zero, Degiro offers a total of 200 ETFs which can be purchased commission-free (full list & conditions).
-Definitely make sure you check the list before placing an order, as it could help you save some money.
+Via Degiro Zero, Degiro offers a total of 200 ETFs which can be purchased commission-free (make sure you read all the conditions).
+Definitely make sure you check the list on the website before placing an order, as it could help you save some money.

 Luckily for me, this list also includes the one ETF my wife and I buy on a monthly basis, the accumulating Vanguard FTSE All-World (ISIN: IE00BK5BQT80, Ticker: VWCE).
 It enables us to invest into over 3.700 companies from all over the world.
 All via a single, low-cost ETF.